 What Is Xanax?

-Xanax, also known as alprazolam, is a strong medication mainly used to help people with anxiety and panic attacks.
+Xanax, also known as alprazolam, is a benzodiazepine medication mainly used to help people with anxiety and panic attacks.
 It helps calm the brain by affecting a brain chemical called GABA, which can make a person feel more relaxed, less anxious, and even sleepy.
 Xanax works quickly and is very effective, but if it’s taken for a long time, it can be addictive.

 Here are some important points about Xanax: